msdharani1/TubeSeek/README.md

 ## Key Features

-- **⚡ Real-time Search Suggestions**: Get instant search suggestions as you type, powered by Google's autocomplete API.
+- **⚡ Real-time Search Suggestions**: Get instant search suggestions as you type.
+Navigate them with arrow keys and press Enter to search, providing a seamless and efficient search experience.
 - **📺 Enhanced Video Search**: Utilizes the YouTube Data API v3 and intelligently detects if a query matches a channel name to provide more relevant results.
+Includes advanced filtering options for sorting and duration.
+- **▶️ Picture-in-Picture Mini Player**: When a video is playing, you can navigate to other parts of the site, and the video will continue to play in a minimized player in the bottom-right corner.
+Includes close and expand controls.
+On mobile, a simple swipe-down gesture minimizes the player.
 - **💡 Personalized Suggestions**: A smart, non-AI-based recommendation system that analyzes your watch history, likes, and subscriptions to suggest relevant content on the homepage.
 - **✨ Distraction-Free Player**: A custom, full-featured video player that keeps you focused on the content, complete with an "Up Next" suggestions sidebar.
-- **🕒 Clickable Timestamps**: Automatically detects and makes timestamps in video descriptions clickable for easy navigation.
+- **🕒 Clickable Timestamps & Links**: Automatically detects and makes timestamps in video descriptions clickable for easy navigation.
+URLs and #hashtags are also converted to clickable links.
 - **📂 Playlist Management**:
   - Create custom playlists with a single click.
   - Add or remove any video from multiple playlists simultaneously.
   - A special "Favorite" playlist is available by default and created automatically when you first add a video to it.
 - **❤️ Like Videos**: Like and unlike any video.
 View all your liked videos in a dedicated "Liked Videos" page.
 - **🔔 Channel Subscriptions**: Subscribe or unsubscribe from any channel.
 View all your subscriptions in a dedicated page.
 - **📜 Personalized Watch History**: Automatically saves videos you watch and displays them in a dedicated history page, sorted by most recent.
-It even tracks your viewing progress for each video.
+It even tracks your viewing progress for each video, showing a red progress bar on video thumbnails across the app.
 - **🔐 Secure Authentication**: Employs Google Sign-In via Firebase Authentication for a secure and seamless login experience.
-Guest users are supported with a unique anonymous ID.
+Guest users are supported with a unique anonymous ID for session-based history.
 - **🎨 Customizable Themes**: Choose between **Light**, **Dark**, and **System** themes to personalize your viewing experience.
 - **⚙️ User Data Control**: The settings page gives users full control over their data, including the ability to:
   - View account information and membership date.